 Am I Entitled To Debt Payment Relief?

-The Act limits the interest that may be charged on mortgages incurred by a service member (including debts incurred jointly with a spouse) before he or she entered into active military service.
-Mortgage lenders must, at your request, reduce the interest rate to no more than six percent per year during the period of active military service and recalculate your payments to reflect the lower rate.
+The Act limits the interest that may be charged on mortgages obtained by a service member (including debts incurred jointly with a spouse) before he or she entered into active military service.
+Mortgage lenders must, at your request, reduce the interest rate to no more than six percent per year during the period of active military service and one year thereafter and recalculate your payments to reflect the lower rate.
 This provision applies to both conventional and government-insured mortgages.

 Is The Interest Rate Limitation Automatic?